 A can opener is a must-have tool for any kitchen.
 This one has comfortable, slip-proof handles, doubles as a bottle cap opener, and is totally budget-friendly.

-What's a meal without sauce?
-This stainless steel sauce pan, with its 5-ply construction, heats evenly, has better heat retention, and features a long handle that stays cool to the touch.
-Choose from 1-quart, 2-quart, and 4-quart sizes.
+This stainless steel saucepan, with its five-ply construction, heats evenly, and features a long handle that stays cool to the touch.
+Choose from two-quart and four-quart sizes.

 Whether you're whipping up an omelet, mixing cake batter, or passing around snacks for movie night, these bamboo mixing bowls offer a variety of sizes to suit all your needs.
 Also nice: They're dishwasher-safe and conveniently nest into each other, which makes storage a cinch.